dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 ### App Component SCSS

 We already included global SCSS for the site layout and off-canvas nav functionality.
-Because the styles for the layout, header, and navigation interact with each other, we won't componetize all of them in this tutorial.
+Because the styles for the layout, header, and navigation interact with each other, we won't componetize the layout styles in this tutorial.
 We want to maintain a fairly direct migration path with ng1-dinos, but there will be room for refactoring after the app is migrated.
 We won't use the `app.component.scss` file so let's delete it.

+### App Component TypeScript

-Now we'll add the `navOpen` boolean we referenced for controlling the `nav-open`/`nav-closed` classes in the `app.component.html` above.
+Now we'll add the `navOpen` boolean property we referenced for controlling the `.nav-open`/`.nav-closed` classes in the `app.component.html` above.
 We also need to remove the reference to `app.component.scss` since we deleted that file:

 ```typescript
 // ng2-dinos/src/app/core/app.component.ts